chidubemokeke/Subgraph-Tutorial-S1-P2-Additional-Data-Sources/README.md

 # Subgraph Tutorial - Part 2: Leveraging One Subgraph to Track Multiple Smart Contracts

-Welcome back to our subgraph development masterclass!
-In [Part 1](https://github.com/chidubemokeke/Subgraph-Masterclass-S1-P1-ERC20/tree/main) and focus on managing complex data structures and entities within a single subgraph.
-We will use Compound Governance contracts as our use cases.

 ## Overview

 [In Part 1](https://github.com/chidubemokeke/Subgraph-Masterclass-S1-P1-ERC20/tree/main), we covered the basics of subgraph development, including setting up a project and defining a schema.
 In this session, we will build on that foundation and delve into more advanced topics.
 We'll handle multiple smart contracts, incorporate custom logic, and use helper functions to manage data efficiently.